abdelrahman1421/GCP-Python-Counter-App-Deployment/README.md

 vi app_deployment.yaml
 vi redis_deployment.yaml
 ```
-> - Change image to your image with right tag
+> - Change the image to your image with the right tag
 ### 3. Apply Deployments To GKE

 ```